mfeffer/mfeffer.github.io/_pages/about.md

 ---
 `whoami`
 ========
-I am a rising fifth-year [Societal Computing](https://sc.cs.cmu.edu/) PhD student in the [Software and Societal Systems Department](https://s3d.cmu.edu/) at Carnegie Mellon University.
+I am a fifth-year [Societal Computing](https://sc.cs.cmu.edu/) PhD student in the [Software and Societal Systems Department](https://s3d.cmu.edu/) at Carnegie Mellon University.
 Prior to coming to CMU, I graduated from MIT in 2018 with a Bachelor of Science degree in Computer Science and a Master of Engineering (MEng) degree in Electrical Engineering and Computer Science.
 Industry positions include:

 * software engineering summer intern at IMC Financial Markets on a fullstack web development project (React, Go, and MongoDB)
 * full-time software engineer at Mastercard Data & Services for 2.5 years on projects ranging from fullstack web development (React, C# .NET, and SQL Server) to analytic research (R and Python).
 * summer research intern at IBM Research in AI Engineering (Python)
 * summer research intern at Spotify on a speech transcription project (Python)

+**I am on the job market for academic and industry positions starting in 2026 which would ideally let me continue researching the areas below.**

 Research
 ======